goralija/Procjena-sociobioloskih-karakteristika-na-osnovu-lica/README.md

 **Summed epoch loss (we used L = ∑ Li of all 65,000 training images) dropped** from ~4100 → ~250.

+---

 <img src="./img/loss_epochs_graph.png" alt="Gender Confusion Matrix" height="300">

-## ℹ️ Use of train-eval split missing due to Colab free tier limits and the first experience in use of PyTorch
+### ℹ️ Use of train-eval split missing due to Google Colab free tier limits and the first experience in use and experimenting with PyTorch

 ---